 7. Check meeting room equipment

 Select your meeting rooms carefully and share the prerequisites for connecting the laptop or mobile devices to meeting room equipment in the meeting invite itself.
 Many times, a lot of precious meeting time is wasted away because one or more devices are incompatible with the other.
 Let the members know in advance if they need to get additional conversion cables or install an app if they want to present during the meeting.
 For the purpose of meetings, Office Pods are also becoming increasingly popular at present days as they create meeting spaces that are quiet with all the equipment like USB connectivity, in-built screens and air conditioning making the meetings comfortable.

 Quick Tip: Add this to your reminder message sent via SuperSaaS.
 You can also automate this process by managing your meeting rooms and meeting room equipment via SuperSaaS.

-8. Make it remote friendly
+8. Make it remote-friendly

 Zoom is a helpful video conferencing tool you can use while scheduling a meeting with people in different locations.
 Connect your meeting scheduling tool SuperSaaS with Zoom to automatically generate a unique meeting room link for every scheduled meeting.
 The remote workers can directly connect with you by clicking on the Zoom link in the reminder email, hence making it an easy way to conduct meetings across the world.